New Brunswick History

 Name of the Lake

 In the crown grants of 1815, the lake is unnamed.
 In the deeds of 1850, it is called Sidiques Lake.
 No doubt this has to do with the crown grants to James and William Sederquest.
 A New Brunswick map of 1862 shows the name as DeForest Lake as does the deed of September 24, 1868.
 The name was changed to Cassidy Lake after this date, likely between 1870 and 1889.
 The first known reference to the name Cassidy Lake is the 1890 church property transfer agreement.
+However, we still find it being referred to as DeForest Lake as late as 1940.
 The search continues for information which formalizes these name changes.

 Spelling of Names